freeman-lab/gl-material/README.md

 This module takes an object in the standard format and generates a compiled shader program using `gl-shader` and `glslify`, by adding a generic vertex shader (see below), and optionally performing string replacement for constants.

-You can also use `gl-demo-material` to demo your material with an interactive panel for setting its parameters.
+You can use `gl-demo-material` to demo your material with an interactive panel for setting its parameters.

 ## list of materials